-A blind transfer, also known as a ‘cold’ transfer, is where the call is immediately redirected to the intended recipient.
+A blind transfer, also known as a “cold” transfer, is where the call is immediately redirected to the intended recipient.
 Your call session will end, and the caller will be connected to the contact you entered.

-In the attended transfer scenario, as soon as you click ‘Attended’ the first caller will be placed on hold, and a second call will be initiated to the contact you entered.
+In the attended transfer scenario, as soon as you click “Attended,” the first caller will be placed on hold and a second call will be initiated to the contact you entered.
 Once the contact answers the call, a box will appear under the call asking if you wish to complete the transfer.
 In this state, you can speak to either person by switching between the two calls on the left sidebar.

 Note that an attended transfer is not the same as a three-way call, where all parties are on the same call and can talk to one another.
 In an attended transfer, the person making the transfer simply has the ability to talk to the intended recipient before the call is transferred.
-This not only gives the intended recipient a heads up, but can also save time by eliminating the need for callers to repeat the same information to two people.
+This not only gives the intended recipient a heads up but can also save time by eliminating the need for callers to repeat the same information to two people.

 Drag and Drop Transfers

 You can now drag this image to any contact on your left sidebar menu.
 Once you release your cursor, a popup will appear asking if you want to make a blind transfer between the caller and the contact you selected.
-Click “Yes” to complete the transfer, or “Cancel” to stop the transfer.
+Click “Transfer” to complete the transfer or “Cancel” to stop the transfer.

 Note: If you blind transfer a call to a contact with an orange "Away" icon, the caller will go straight to that user's failover.
 This is often a voicemail box.